hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - related: CONTAINER STOP
     - [ ] increase timeout >10s?
     - [ ] add default Yes to ```⚠ This will STOP the container...Continue? [y/N]: ```

+### for all dockerfile > image > container workflow
+- [ ] make more modular
+    - avoid duplication of functionality
+    - currently there's a lot of calling eachtoher, but instead: at end of completion of that command's core function, it gives concise output of what was done, and what command to run next to continue the workflow (rather than calling that command)
+    - this makes each command more independent / isolated
+    - principle: all tier 2 commands should be isolated -> Tier 3 & 4 workflow orchestrators string this together

 ### Container Cleanup
 - [ ] buggy